Creating a waterwise workplace

-- Talk to staff about your water savings initiatives.
+- Talk to your employees about your water savings initiatives.
 Include water savings policies and procedures in staff inductions.

-- Encourage staff to contribute to water saving ideas.
+- Encourage employees to contribute to water saving ideas.

 - Discuss water efficiency at team meetings and provide regular reports on water use figures.